-- Older people are less likely than other age groups to report depression and may not acknowledge being sad, blue or depressed.
+Older people are less likely than people in younger age groups to report depression.
+They may not even believe or accept that they are sad or depressed.

-- Signs of depression in adults over 65 can include unexplained physical symptoms, memory loss, and various behavioural changes.
+Signs of depression in adults over 65 may include unexplained physical symptoms, memory loss and behavioural changes.

-- Social isolation and loneliness commonly accompany depression in adults over 65.
+Social isolation and loneliness commonly accompany depression in people aged over 65.

-- Treatments for depression in old age are similar to those for other age groups, but can be different in the way they're applied.
+Treatments for depression in old age are similar to the treatments given to other age groups, although they can differ in the way in which they are applied.

-- Age does not reduce the effectiveness of treatments for depression.
+Age does not reduce the effectiveness of treatments for depression.
 However, if depression in old age is left untreated it can have many adverse effects.

 Last reviewed: September 2015